Future Simple

 Sorry!
 I

 We use the future simple tense in the interrogative form to make an offer or request.
 As you might know, interrogative mood indicates a question.
-When you want to make a polite offer you can use the 'simple future tense' in a question.
+When you want to make a polite offer you can use the 'future simple tense' in a question.
 For example:

-Sometimes we use the verb will to give orders using the 'tag questions.'
+Sometimes will is used as part of a tag questions after an imperative to give an order.
 Check out the examples for more clarification.

 Help me!